-If allowable under the terms of the governing document, transactions may be suspended by either the Chief Executive Officer, the Chief Financial Officer, or Head of Product, if to allow transactions to continue would materially adversely impact investors.
+If allowable under the terms of the governing document, transactions may be suspended by either the Chief Executive Officer, the Chief Operating Officer, the Chief Financial Officer, or Head of Product, if to allow transactions to continue would materially adversely impact investors.
 Errors must be rectified as quickly as possible to limit any or further costs and disruption and once an impact analysis has been completed transaction processing must resume.